zacharytq/simple-sourdough/README.md

 - [ x ] Must use 1 ActiveRecord scope method.
 Must be chainable.
 Must use ActiveRecord Query methods.
 - [ x ] Must has standard user authentication.
 - [  ] Must have omniauth login.
-- [ x ] Must use nested routes with appropriate RESTful API.
+- [  ] Must use nested routes with appropriate RESTful API.
 - [  ] Forms must present validation errors with a fields_with_errors class.
 - [  ] Application must be reasonably DRY.